⚠️ Previously in Part I

 - Logos

-- The divine principle through which the Light speaks into form.
+- The divine Word or ordering principle through which true creation speaks into form.

 - Sophia